Unidata/LDM/log/mainpage.md

     or
   - The queue cleared by `log_clear()`.

-By default, emitted messages are written to
+By default, log messages are written to
   - If the process is a daemon (i.e., doesn't have a controlling terminal)
-    - The LDM log file for the simple implementation; or
+    - Simple Implementation: The LDM log file
-    - The system logging daemon for the `ulog` implementation.
+    - `ulog` implementation: The system logging daemon
-  - The standard error stream if the process is not a daemon.
+  - If the process is not a daemon: The standard error stream

 (Note that the LDM server, `ldmd`, daemonizes itself by default.
 It is the only program that does.)